tryforge/ForgeScript/README.md

     This is essentially the same as the previous command, but will be loaded from a folder!
 2. Now, let's go back to our index file and write the following after client initialization (Make sure you've erased the code to register a command from index file):
     ```js
-    client.commands.load("./<folder>")
+    // If using prefix only commands then use this
+    client.commands.load("./<folder>");
+    // If Using Application only commands then use this
+    client.applicationCommands.load("./<Slashes_folder>");

+    // If using Your bot supports both Prefix and Application commands then use both.
     ```
-    Replace `<folder>` with the folder name you used, and every file residing in the root folder (the tree doesn't matter as long as the file is in the folder) will be loaded into your bot!
+    Replace `<folder>` and `<Slashes_folder>` with the folder names you used, and every file residing in the root folder (the tree doesn't matter as long as the file is in the folder) will be loaded into your bot!
 </details>

 <details open>